-No specific risk mitigation techniques, in the form of contracts with third parties, are currently in place for liquidity risk exposures.
+No specific risk mitigation techniques other than the reinsurance contracts, in the form of contracts with third parties, are currently in place for liquidity risk exposures.

 C.4.4.
 Expected Profits in Future Premiums (EPIFP)

 EPIFP reflects the current value of the net cash flows expected to arise from in-force contracts until the end date of each contract.
 Note that the EPIFP is determined only for contracts where such a value is positive.
 EPIFP forms part of the technical provisions of Aegon Schadeverzekering, where a positive EPIFP value of leads to a reduction of the total technical provisions.